 External power supply via “Vin”

-A plug for an external power supply can be soldered to the bottom right of the board (see Fig. 2: bottom right).
+A socket for an external power supply can be soldered to the bottom right of the board (see Fig. 2: bottom right).
 The corresponding solder pads are marked with “VIN” and “GND”.
 This input uses the same voltage regulator as the USB input and therefore behaves exactly as described under USB connection.